 - Bread and Butter pickle slices

-Heat a large pot on medium-high heat.
-When the pan is hot add 2 tbsp of the vegetable broth and then add the onions and saute for 5 to 7 minutes, or until they’re soft and transclucent.
+- Heat a large pot on medium-high heat.
+When the pan is hot add 2 tablespoon of the vegetable broth and then add the onions and saute for 5 to 7 minutes, or until they’re soft and transclucent.
 Add the garlic and saute for 2 minutes.

 - Add the vegetable broth to the onions and garlic and stir in the smoked paprika, vinegar, liquid smoke, bay leaf, and salt and pepper until combined and bring to a boil.